lovemusicman/Google-Data-Analytics-Case-Study-Bellabeat/README.md

   Bellabeat's products wellness tracker" and watch have similar funtions with FitBit Fitness Tracker, they all track user's activity, step, calory and sleep.
 * I focus on analyzing daily data to track users' habits.
 The **DailyActivity** and **SleepDaily** datasets have been selected for analysis.
    * The 'DailyActivity' file already includes data on steps, activity, and calories, which overlaps with the data in the 'dailyCalories', 'dailyIntensities', and 'dailySteps' files.
-   * WeightLogInfo file only contains 8 respondent data which is much smaller than other datasets' 33.
-This data has been skiped to avoid bias issue.
+   * The 'WeightLogInfo' file contains data from only 8 respondents, which is significantly less than the 33 found in other datasets.
+To avoid bias, this dataset has been skipped.